raw-leak/rivulex/README.md

 - `id: string`: A unique identifier for the event.
 Think of it as an ID badge for tracking the event.

 - `action: string`: Describes what should be done with the event.
-This could be something like "process-o`rder" or` "send-e`mail".
+This could be something like "order_created" or` "email_sent".

 - `channel: string`: The channel or topic where the event was published.
 This helps in organizing and routing events.